aio-libs/aiohttp/docs/web_reference.rst

       :param bool httponly: ``True`` if the cookie HTTP only (optional)

-      :param int version: a decimal integer, identifies to which version of the state management
-                          specification the cookie
-                          conforms. (optional)

       :param str samesite: Asserts that a cookie must not be sent with cross-origin requests, providing some protection
          against cross-site request forgery attacks.